Super NES CD-ROM: Prototypes

-At least 200 to 300 units of the SNES-based PlayStation were produced until they were scrapped in favor of the next-generation PlayStation project.
-All of these units bear the model number SFX-100.
+At least 200-300 units of the SNES-based PlayStation prototype were produced until they were scrapped in favor of the next-generation PlayStation project, with each of the units bearing the model number SFX-100.
+Photos of these prototypes resurfaced in the 2000s, which were subsequently shared online as well as it being featured on an article published by Edge in April 2009 about the original PlayStation's history, showing what the unit would have looked like.

 As of 2025, there have been two known examples of these units in existence.

-Photos of the prototype resurfaced in the 2000s, including an article published by Edge in April 2009 about the original PlayStation's history, showing what the unit would have looked like.
-Years later, it was reported that one of the original Sony PlayStation prototypes had been found in July 2015.
-This prototype was reportedly abandoned by former Sony Computer Entertainment CEO Ólafur Jóhann Ólafsson during his time at Advanta.
+In July 2015, one of the original Sony PlayStation prototypes had been reportedly found; this particular unit was abandoned by former Sony Computer Entertainment CEO Ólafur Jóhann Ólafsson during his time at Advanta.
 A former Advanta worker, Terry Diebold, acquired the device as part of a lot during Advanta's 2009 bankruptcy auction.
 As shown in Benjamin Heckendorn's tear-down video of the unit in 2016, the prototype featured two Super NES controller ports, a cartridge slot, a tray-loading dual-speed CD-ROM drive, RCA composite jacks, S-Video, RFU DC OUT (similar to the PlayStation SCPH-1001), a proprietary multi-out AV output port (the same one featured on the Super NES, Nintendo 64, and GameCube), headphone jack on the front, a serial port labelled "NEXT" (probably for debugging), and one expansion port under the unit.
-The system was later confirmed as operational and plays Super Famicom cartridges as well as its included test cartridge, although the audio output and CD drive were non-functional.
-The unit was also missing its original power supply as Diebold likely never received the original one when he got ahold of it during the Advanta bankruptcy auction, and so the system could not be powered on without it.
-To remedy this issue for the time being, a third-party power supply was used.
+The system was later confirmed as operational, however it was missing its original power supply as Diebold likely never received the one specific for it when he first received it in 2009, and so he had to use a third-party power supply for it in the meantime.
+The unit plays Super Famicom cartridges as well as its included test cartridge, although the audio output and CD drive were non-functional.
 It came with a Sony/PlayStation-branded version of the standard Super Famicom controller (model number SHVC-005).

 Some groups have attempted to develop homebrew software for the console such as Super Boss Gaiden, as there were no known games that used the CD drive.
 In March 2016, retro-gaming website RetroCollect reported that it (and influential members of online emulation communities) had received (from an anonymous source) a functional disc boot ROM for the SNES-based PlayStation.